ehickox/bitraider/README.md

     $cd example_trader
     ```

-4. Create a class that inherits from bitraider.strategy.
+3. Create a class that inherits from bitraider.strategy.
 Implement all necessary functions.
 NOTE: See `example_strategy.py` for a more thurough example.

     ```
-    vim mystrategy.py
+    $vim mystrategy.py
     ```

     ```